munificent/craftinginterpreters/book/scanning-on-demand.md

 ^code identifier

 After the first letter, we allow digits too, and we keep consuming alphanumerics until we run out of them.
 Then we produce a token with the proper type.
-"Proper type" is where the excitement happens:
+Determining that "proper" type is where the excitement happens:

 ^code identifier-type